peejaywk/VinylRack/testing.md

 7. Increase the quantity for one of the products and click the Update link to refresh the page.
 Confirm that the Subtotal for the product has been updated along with the Bag Total and Grand Total.
 8. Remove a product from the bag by clicking on the remove button.
 Confirm the product has been removed from the shopping bag.
 10. Remove products from the shopping back until the Bag Total is less than the free delivery threshold of £50.
-11. Confirm that the Shopping Bag page is displaying the correct information and reminding tthe user how much more they need to spend before they qualify for free shipping.
+11. Confirm that the Shopping Bag page is displaying the correct information and reminding the user how much more they need to spend before they qualify for free shipping.

 #### Test Notes
 When adding products to the shopping bag the correct information is displayed in the pop-up message window.
 Clicking the Go To Secure Checkout button in the pop-up window opens the Shopping Bag page.
 It was also confirmed that clicking the shopping bag icon in the nav bar takes the user to the same page.
 The information displayed on the Shopping Bag page was correct matching the items previously added to the Bag.

 Item quantities could be adjusted using the +/- buttons and clicking on the Update link adjusted the sub total and totals accordingly.
-Items were successfully removed from the bag when the Remove link was clicked and the page updated correclty.
+Items were successfully removed from the bag when the Remove link was clicked and the page updated correctly.

 When the Bag Total was below the free delivery threshold of £50 the correct information was displayed on the Shopping Bag page and the pop-up message.
 See images below.